elasticio/api-docs/source/includes/_contracts.md

 #### Authorization
-This request is authorized for a user with `TenantAdmin` role only.
-Contact support team to get this role.
+This request is authorized for a user with the `Tenant Admin` role only.
+Please contact our support department to get this role.

 ### Payload Parameters
 Parameter        | Required  | Description
 ---------        | --------- | -----------
-id               | yes       | id of an already registered user, who will be added as a member of the Contract type             | yes       | A value should be "contract-member". attributes.role  | yes       | Available roles are: admin and member.
+id               | yes       | id of an already registered user; the user will be added to the Contract's scope as a member. type             | yes       | A value should be "contract-member". attributes.role  | yes       | Available roles are Admin and Member.

 ###Returns

-Returns member object if the call succeeded
+Returns Member's object if the call succeeded